morrisanimalfoundation/grls-visualizations/README.md

 * [License](#license)

 ## Introduction
 The Morris Animal Foundation's Golden Retriever Lifetime Study is a comprehensive dataset that contains valuable information about the health, behavior, diet, and lifestyle of Golden Retrievers.
-This project provides a set of scripts to create visualizations for six major categories of data within the study:
+This project provides a set of scripts to create visualisations for six major categories of data within the study:

 1. Demographic Data
 2. Medical Conditions Data